zeionara/swift-models/Examples/LeNet-MNIST/README.md

 Average student validation time: 0.3544 seconds (2.7757 times faster than teacher)
 ```

-Comparison of the student model trained with and without a teacher (in this case training student without a teacher looks more attractive):
+Comparison of the student model trained with and without a teacher (in this case training student without a teacher looks more attractive since it leads to higher accuracy) - 10 epochs:

 ```sh
 accuracy: 0.9831